 There are some reports that repetitive treatments with platelet-rich plasma, injected in the scalp, could darken hair again.
 This is all still very preliminary though, and further research is warranted.

-Pills and supplements to slow down grey hair
+13. Pills and supplements to slow down gray hair

 The stem cells in the hair follicle are very fragile.
 If you bleach (blond) your hair, or expose the scalp to too much UV light or too much heat (from curling irons or hair dryers) you risk damaging or stressing the fragile stem cells, so that they deteriorate faster.